-Florida Statute 1002.69 requires the Office of Early Learning to adopt a minimum readiness rate that demonstrates a provider has delivered the VPK program satisfactorily.
+Florida Statute 1002.69 requires the Division of Early Learning to adopt a minimum readiness rate that demonstrates a provider has delivered the VPK program satisfactorily.
 Providers who have a score below the minimum are required to submit an improvement plan.
 Rules 6M-8.700, 6M-8.701 and 6M-8.702 specify requirements for coalitions or school districts to approve an improvement plan for a VPK provider on probation.

 Providers on probation are required to:

 - Year 1 — Submit an improvement plan for approval by the coalition or school district and implement the plan.
 The provider must select two target areas for improvement.
 The first target area is mandatory; providers must purchase and implement a DOE-approved curriculum or complete the DOE-Approved Staff Development Plan for Providers on Probation with related exhibits below.

 - Year 2 — Remain on probation and submit a VPK Education Program Annual Probation Progress Report.